 We hope the pack of information and additional resources below will help you explore the opportunities offered when considering the admission of children to Holy Communion before Confirmation.

-If you have any queries, or, if you would like Emma to visit your PCC or DCC meetings, please contact her.
+If you have any queries, or, if you would like a visit to your PCC or DCC meetings, please contact Stuart Currie.